 A: We regularly grind feed for chickens (broiler mash and layer mash) and turkeys.
 We can also custom-grind other feeds.
 For custom-grinding, we need a minimum of a one-ton order.

 Q: What’s in your poultry feed?

 A: Our certified organic poultry feed contains corn, roasted soybeans, barley, alfalfa hay, lime (which provides calcium), ground oyster shells (for layers), fishmeal (for broilers) and a mineral mix.

 Q: Where do you get the grain in the feed?

-A: We grow our own organic grains and buy some organic grains from other organic farms.
+A: We grow all our own organic grains on our farm.
+If we ever had a crop failure, we would buy some organic grains from other local organic farms.

 Q: Where do you get the minerals in the feed?

 A: We use minerals and fishmeal from Fertrell in our feed.
 (We are also a dealer for Fertrell.)

 Q: Does your feed contain grit?